Blog Layout

 Recommended architecture - separation of concerns:

-• Optimise existing performance management in a way that reduces overheads on everyone - avoid re-introducing 360 degree reviews or additional data capture into this process
+• Optimise existing performance management (if you must have one) in a way that reduces overheads on everyone - avoid re-introducing 360 degree reviews or additional data capture into this process

 • Stop investing into generic surveys, and use surveys only for testing specific hypothesis